 While I could easily begin this guide with the how to preach, instead let me begin with more essential questions.
-What is the "What" of preaching?
-Or, more accurately, the "Who" of preaching?
+What is the "what" of preaching?
+Or, more accurately, the "who" of preaching?
 To begin that discussion, let me ask, "What is the purpose of preaching?"
 There are many wonderful and healthy answers.

 Tom Long in Senses of Preaching describes the common scenario of a preacher shaking hands with congregants in the foyer after the Sunday morning sermon.
 What do you hope people will say?
 Long goes on to ask what Augustine (Book IV, On Christian Doctrine) would want congregants to say.
 Long bases his discussion on XII.27 "Therefore a certain eloquent man said, and said truly, that he who is eloquent should speak in such a way that he teaches, delights, and moves."
 Then Augustine added, "To teach is a necessity, to please is a sweetness, to persuade is a victory."
-Augustine would like, as we all would, "That was a nice sermon" (delight).
+Augustine would like, as we all would, to hear "That was a nice sermon" (delight).
 But even better, Augustine would like, "That was a nice sermon.
 I learned something today" (delight and teach).
 But if the parishioner would say, "That was a nice sermon.
 I learned something today.
 I am going to do something about it" (delight, teach, and persuade).
-Long suggests, then Augustine would be satisfied for Augustine concluded by saying, "To teach is a necessity, to please is a sweetness, to persuade is a victory."
+Long suggests, then Augustine would be satisfied.
 What is the purpose of preaching?
 Long would ask, "What difference does the sermon make in the week ahead?"
-Of all the positive and wonderful ways to answer the question, "Why Preach?" - We preach because preaching is a theological act that persuades people to embrace a divine relationship with God.
+Of all the positive and wonderful ways to answer the question, "Why Preach?"-We preach because preaching is a theological act that persuades people to embrace a divine relationship with God.4